 Built by Douglas.
 Delivered to the U. S. Army Air Force (USAAF) as A-24-DE Dauntless.
 Assigned to "X", disassembled and shipped to "Sumac" (Australia) and reassembled.

-Built by Douglas.
-Wartime history unknown.
-Likely, this aircraft was delivered to the U. S. Army.
-Disassembled and shipped overseas to Australia and reassembled.
-During the middle of 1942, this A-24 was likely assigned to a 5th Air Force unit for non-combat flights and courier duty.
+During the middle of 1942, this A-24 was likely assigned to a 5th Air Force unit for non-combat duties and courier flights.

 Sometime around the middle of 1942, this A-24 took off from Port Moresby on a liaison mission carrying documents with the pilot and a passenger aboard, flying eastward.
 This aircraft entered a severe rain storm and was observed circling Abau Island before the engine cut out and crash vertically into the island, killing both aboard.

 Recovery of Remains

 Several days after the crash, locals with ANGAU officer David Marsh located the crash site and recovered the remains of the crew by cutting them out of the wreckage.
 Both bodies were buried with the aircraft seats because both bodies were crushed into their seats by the impact.